JeroldGomez/JeroldGomez/README.md

 - `Machine Learning Adventures` : Explore my implementations of machine learning algorithms, from predictive modeling to classification tasks.
 - `Coding Chronicles` : As I navigate through my Computer Science degree, witness the evolution of my coding skills and the applications I've built along the way.

-Check out my [LinkedIn profile](https://www.linkedin.com/in/jerold-gomez-0537a8272/).
+Check out my [Portfolio](https://jerold-gomez.vercel.app/) and [LinkedIn profile](https://www.linkedin.com/in/jerold-gomez-0537a8272/).
 There, you'll discover more projects, experiences, achievements, and insights that complement what you see in this GitHub repository.

 ##